awsdocs/aws-cdk-guide/doc_source/serverless_example.md

 ------

+**Note**
+The CDK names source files and classes based on the name of the project directory\.
+If you don't use the name `MyWidgetService` as shown above, you'll have trouble following the rest of the steps because some of the files the instructions tell you to modify aren't there \(they'll have different names\)\.

 The important files in the blank project are as follows\. \(We will also be adding a couple of new files\.\)

 ------